 Protect

-file contains sensitive information.
-Ensure it's secured with appropriate file permissions.chmod 600 ~/.kube/config
+kubeconfig: Yourkubeconfigfile contains sensitive information.
+Ensure it's secured with appropriate file permissions.chmod 600 ~/.kube/config -

 Use RBAC Effectively: Implement Role-Based Access Control to restrict permissions based on user roles and responsibilities.